Routing brain traffic through the von Neumann bottleneck: Parallel sorting and refactoring: Discussion

 The local processing of a compute node is now better understood and for large networks the communication between nodes begins to dominate simulation time already for the machines investigated here.
 Current chip technology is essentially two-dimensional in contrast to the three-dimensional organization of the brain and parallelization in the brain is more fine grained.
 Inside a compute node technology compensates for these advantages by communication over buses.
 After substantially reducing the number of instructions, we see indications that memory latency is a problem when spikes from many sources need to be processed.
-Therefore it remains to be seen whether techniques of latency hiding can further push the limits imposed by the von Neumann bottleneck.
+Therefore it remains to be seen whether techniques of latency hiding can further push the limits imposed by the von Neumann bottleneck.{} Any neuromorphic hardware based on compute nodes communicating by a collective spike exchange in fixed time intervals needs to organize routing of the spikes to target neurons.
+The ideas presented in the present study on streamlining this process by partial parallel sorting may help in the design of adequate hardware support.
 However, between compute nodes the latency of state-of-the-art inter-node communication fabrics is likely to be the next limiting factor for simulation.
 A possible approach to mitigate this problem is the design of dedicated neuromorphic hardware explicitly optimized for communication.
 The SpiNNaker project \citep{Furber12_1,furberpetrut}, for example, follows an extreme approach by routing packets with individual spikes to the respective processing units.

 Part of the improvements in performance this study achieves come at the price of an increase in the number of lines of code and an increase in code complexity.
 In general one needs to weigh the achieved performance improvements against detrimental effects on maintainability.
 This is particularly relevant for a community code like the one under consideration, in which experienced developers are continuously replaced by new contributors.
 Highly optimized code may be more difficult to keep up to date and adjust to future compute node architectures.
 Next to conceptual documentation of optimization to core algorithms, code generation, as explored in the NESTML project \citep{Plotnikov16_93}, may be part of a strategy to reduce this friction between performance and code accessibility.
 A domain specific language lets a spectrum of users concentrate on the formal description of the problem while experienced developers make sure the generator produces optimized code, possibly even adapted to specific target architectures.
 Until simulations are fast enough to enable the investigation of plastic networks at natural density we have to find ways to cope with an increasing complexity of the algorithms and their respective implementations.